dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 were download from the Colorado River Simulation System (CRSS) model (Wheeler et al., 2019; Zagona et al., 2001).

-The combined reservoir evaporation is divided among flex accounts in proportion to the flex account balance (Equation 1, evaporation terms in maf per year, balance and storage terms in maf).
+The combined reservoir evaporation is divided among basin accounts in proportion to the account balance (Equation 1, evaporation terms in maf per year, balance and storage terms in maf).

 ![](media/57ea1cad7cb89a77dfa222ee1ed1f9f0.png) Equation 1